How to Apply to the Master in Education Programs

 - A completed online application form.

 - Official transcripts for all colleges and universities attended (except Drury University) must be submitted to the Graduate Programs Office.
 A minimum grade point average (GPA) of 2.75 is required for admission.

-- Unless previously accepted into a graduate program, each applicant must take the Graduate Record Examination (GRE) or Miller Analogies Test (MAT).
-Only the GRE will be accepted for applicants seeking admission fall 2015 or after.
-The tests are used as a guide for determining full admission to the program and for advisor counseling.
-The MAT is given at Drury University and the GRE is a computer-based test taken at an external testing center (see link above) and scores are sent directly to the university approximately 10-14 days from the date of the test.
+- Unless previously accepted into an approved graduate program, each applicant must take the Graduate Record Examination (GRE).
+The test is used as a guide for determining full admission to the program and for advisor counseling.
+The GRE is a computer-based test taken at an external testing center (see link above) and scores are sent directly to the university approximately 10-14 days from the date of the test.
 Foreign applicants are also required to take the Test of English as a Foreign Language (TOEFL).
-Information regarding the MAT may be obtained from the testing center, Findlay Student Center, Room 120, (417) 873-7419.

 - A personal statement should be submitted to firstname.lastname@example.org.
 The personal statement should not exceed two pages in length.
 The applicant should discuss the desire to pursue a graduate degree in education and how the degree will support professional and career goals.
 The applicant should display the ability to write a high-quality narrative coherently and professionally.